My cozy winter blankets in overlay mosaic crochet

 Winter Wonderland Round up

-I am currently working on the border.
-So next week I will be able to tell you how much yarn I used in total, how much is left, etc.
+Fortunately, my blanket is almost finished now – I’m currently working on the border.
+Next week I’ll be able to tell you exactly how much yarn I’ve used in total, how much is left, and so on.

-I was really a bit sad when – after these weeks – had worked the last stitch of the blanket section and cut the last thread!
+I was actually a bit sad when – after all these weeks – I’d crocheted the last stitch of the blanket section and cut the last thread!

-Such a beautiful pattern – I enjoyed testing it so much.
-Ok, I know I often say that!
-But this time it is the first time that I am 100 % happy with my colour placement.
-Somehow that makes it very special for me!
+Such a beautiful pattern – I had so much fun testing it.
+OK, I know I say that a lot!
+But this time, for the first time ever, I’m 100 per cent happy with my choice of colours.
+That makes it something really special for me!

 Winter Wonderland – My colours part 1